shakoori-naeimeh/dealership/README.md

-How to run the code
+How to run the code:
+Get the code: `git clone git@github.com:shakoori-naeimeh/dealership.git` Start docker: `docker-compose up`
+Setup and start the server: `./setup.sh`

+Prisma ships with a powerful database GUI.
+Run Prisma Studio to see the tables: `npx prisma studio`

 Data model: